Board of Directors

 BOARD MEMBER

-Meredith has a long love of theater going all the way back to her highschool days when she was both on stage and off stage.
+Meredith has a long love of theater going all the way back to her high school days when she was both on stage and off stage.
 She then joined Children’s Theater of Elgin when her daughter, Mara, showed an interest in theater.
 Seeing her daughter thrive and supported by this organization led her to wanting to be more involved in this wonderful organization.
 Meredith is a nurse that has specialized in oncology, orthopedics, medical surgical and quality.
 She has contributed a chapter to a patient’s book about their cancer therapy titled ’26 Points of Light.’
 She is the proud mother of her daughter Mara and her son Shawn.
-She is also a native Texan so you may recxognize her by her overuse of the word y’all.
+She is also a native Texan so you may recognize her by her overuse of the word y’all.

 KEEP IN TOUCH!